sclayton33/awesome-biomedical-stuff/README.md

-Collection of mainly software tools to help make biomedical research easier and more efficient.
+Collection of resources, mainly software, to help make biomedical research easier and more efficient.

 Each item will denote whether it is ![](https://img.shields.io/badge/-Free-green), ![](https://img.shields.io/badge/-Paid-blue), or ![](https://img.shields.io/badge/-Free%20%26%20Paid-orange).
 Each item will denote whether the software is ![](https://img.shields.io/badge/-FOSS-green) or ![](https://img.shields.io/badge/-Proprietary-blue).